 First up, User Role Editor is a popular and useful plugin if you have multiple contributors to your blog.
 By default, WordPress gives you six user roles, each with its own permissions.
 However, that list can be quite limiting.

 This tool makes it easy to control which capabilities your users have beyond what WordPress offers out of the box.
-It’s also incredibly beginner-friendly and straightforward to use:
+This is especially helpful is you have a network of blogs that you have authors for.
+It’s also an incredibly beginner-friendly and straightforward multisite plugin to use:

 You can simply select the boxes next to each capability you want to allow for each user role.
 This means you can block or hide certain menu items from various authors based on their roles.